Calathea-Z/ShoeString-Frontend/Planning.md

         - feed of User's own Posts (truncated versions)

 - Stretch
-    - User logins to app
+    - User can login to app
     - Tag show page
         -  view trending tags / countries
     - Comments
         - User Profile page displays all comments a User has made, with links to the original post
     - main page Map
         - a grand Map for the entire site - displays pins for every location that all users have posted about
+    - User Profile page displays a map w/ pins of all locations User has posted about
+    - Users can add Likes to posts